sara-nl/sdrdocs/source/pages/rest-api/reference.rst

 The supplied metadata is invalid or incorrectly structured.
 This means that either a specified field does not exist in the metadata schema, or that one of the values for a given field is invalid.

-.. _rest-api-ref-upload-file-into-draft-deposit
+.. _rest-api-ref-upload-file-into-draft-deposit:

 Upload file into draft deposit
 ______________________

 To upload a new file into a draft deposit object, first you need to identify the file bucket URL.
 This URL can be found in the information returned when querying a draft deposit, in the 'links/files' section of the returned data.

-- HTTP method: PUT
+- HTTP method: ``PUT``

-- URL path: /api/files/FILE_BUCKET_ID/FILE_NAME
+- URL path: ``/api/files/FILE_BUCKET_ID/FILE_NAME``

-- Required parameters: access_token
+- Required parameters: token

 - Payload data: the file, sent as direct stream, for curl use the --data-binary @FILE_NAME option for this.

-- Status code on success: 200
+- Status code on success: ``200``

 - Returns: informations about the newly uploaded file

 - Notes:

--     Using the --data-binary option will load the entire file into memory before being sent to B2SHARE
+-     Using the --data-binary option will load the entire file into memory before being sent to Data Repository

 -     For large files instead use the -T option followed by the file name (without a @ sign)